FinweLtd/orion360-sdk-basic-hello-android/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/12032146/18171955/68955dee-706c-11e6-8d00-690fea36c5ef.png)

-Finally, we need to add a few lines of code.
+Next, we need to add a few lines of code.
 In Android Studio's Project view, expand java > [package name] and double click MainActivity.

 Add a class member variable for the video view, and press ALT+ENTER when Android Studio suggests to import the missing class (fi.finwe.orion360.OrionVideoView).